Lie Group Decompositions for Equivariant Neural Networks: Background

 $C_k$ is $G$-equivariant: $\gL_g \circ C_{k} = C_{k} \circ \gL_g,~\forall g \in G$ (\ref{subsec:appendix_equivop}).
 Since $X = Y = G$ are homogeneous spaces of $G$ we can easily define a bi-invariant kernel by projection $k(x, y) = \tilde{k}(g^{-1}_{y}x)$ ($\tilde{k}: G \to \sR$) for any $(x, y) \in Y \times X$, where $y = g_y y_0$ for some fixed $y_0$.
 The kernel is bi-invariant:

-For the case $Y = G$ and $g_y = y$ ($y_0 = e$, the identity of $G$) this corresponds to a cross-correlation operator.
-For a convolution operator, we would analogously define $k(x, y) = \tilde{k}(g^{-1}_x y)$ where $x = g_x x_0$ for $x_0 \in X$ fixed.
-In this case we conclude that the \emph{essential} component needed for equivariance of the operator $C_k$ is the $G$-invariant measure $\dd{\mu_X}$, which is the Haar measure when $X = Y = G$.
+For the case $Y = G$ and $g_y = y$ ($y_0 = e$, the identity of $G$) this corresponds to a cross-correlation.
+For a convolution operator, we would analogously define ${k(x, y) = \tilde{k}(g^{-1}_x y)}$ where ${x = g_x x_0}$ for ${x_0 \in X}$.
+In this case the \emph{essential} component needed for equivariance of the operator $C_k$ is the $G$-invariant measure $\dd{\mu_X}$, which is the Haar measure when $X = Y = G$.
 When $X$ is a homogeneous space of $G$, but not necessarily $G$ itself, we have to work with an operator which takes in a signal in $L^{p}(X)$ and produces a signal $L^{p}(G)$ on the group.
-This encompasses the case of the \emph{lifting} (cross-correlation) layers, which are commonly employed when working with the regular representation of a group~\citep{cohen2016group,kondor2018generalization,bekkers2019b}.
-The form of the kernel $k(\cdot)$ in this case can be derived through an equivariance constraint formulation as in~\cite{bekkers2019b,cohen2019general}.
+This encompasses the case of the \emph{lifting} layers, which are commonly employed when working with the regular representation of a group~\citep{cohen2016group,kondor2018generalization}.
+The kernel $k(\cdot)$ in this case can be derived through an equivariance constraint as in~\cite{bekkers2019b,cohen2019general}.
 It can also be shown (\ref{subsec:appendix_equivop}) that an equivariant lifting cross-correlation can be defined as an operator $C^{\uparrow}_{k}$ such that for any $f \in L^{p}(X)$:

 where $\delta: G \to \sR^{\times}_{>0}$ records the change of variables by the action of $G$ (see \ref{subsec:appendix_equivop}).
 Group cross-correlation $C^{\star}_{k} \coloneqq C_{k}$ and convolution $C^{*}_{k}$ operators will be defined for any $f \in L^{p}(G)$: